 Mosquitos may be small and have short lifespans, but they can wreak havoc on human lives.
 From their itchy bites to the diseases they can carry, mosquitos are often annoying and sometimes deadly.

 Mosquitos are members of the fly family.
 They’re big enough that most people can easily see them with the naked eye.

-Mosquitos live in grass and bushes located close to areas where humans live.
+Mosquitos live in grass and bushes that are close to areas where humans live.
 Their favorite breeding ground is standing water.
 They gather in neglected birdbaths, clogged rain gutters, storm drains, pools, ponds, and other bodies of water that aren’t flowing.

-Male mosquitos don’t bite humans, but females do.
-While both of them feed on plant nectar and water, females also need blood in their diet to reproduce.
 When they bite you, it usually leaves an itchy welt behind.
-They can also spread diseases between animals and humans, as well as from one human to another.
+They can also spread diseases between animals and humans, as well as from one person to another.

 Almost immediately after a mosquito bites you, you may notice a round and puffy bump forming.
 In some cases, you may see a small dot at the center of it.
 The bump will soon become red and hard, with a small amount of swelling.
 It’s not uncommon to get multiple bites around the same time.

 If you have an impaired immune system, you may experience a more severe reaction, such as hives, a large patch of swelling and redness, or swollen lymph nodes.
 Children often get a stronger reaction than adults.

 What does a mosquito bite look like?

 You might feel a stinging sensation when a mosquito pierces your skin.
 After that, the most annoying symptom of a mosquito bite is the itchiness.

 Most of the time, reactions to mosquito bites are quite mild and go away within a few days.
 They can be more bothersome for children and people with impaired immune systems.
 In rare cases, you may experience a more severe allergic reaction that causes body aches, headache, and fever.